analyticsinmotion/DMARCParser.jl/README.md

 ## Licensing

-``DMARC.jl`` is released under the terms of the MIT License.
-Please refer to the <a href="https://github.com/analyticsinmotion/DMARC.jl/blob/main/LICENSE">LICENSE</a> file for full details.
+``DMARCParser.jl`` is released under the terms of the MIT License.
+Please refer to the <a href="https://github.com/analyticsinmotion/DMARCParser.jl/blob/main/LICENSE">LICENSE</a> file for full details.

 This project also includes third-party packages distributed under the MIT license, including XML.jl and DataFrames.jl.

-The full NumPy and Pandas licenses can be found directly in the following source codes:
+The full XML.jl and DataFrames.jl licenses can be found directly in the following source codes:

 - XML.jl - <a href="https://github.com/JuliaComputing/XML.jl/blob/main/LICENSE">https://github.com/JuliaComputing/XML.jl/blob/main/LICENSE</a>
 - DataFrames.jl - <a href="https://github.com/JuliaData/DataFrames.jl/blob/main/LICENSE.md">https://github.com/JuliaData/DataFrames.jl/blob/main/LICENSE.md</a>